AdobeDocs/experience-platform.en/help/profile/tutorials/dataset-overlap-report.md

 In order to use Adobe Experience Platform APIs, you must first complete the [authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en) to gather the values that you need for the required headers.
 To learn more about Experience Platform APIs, please refer to the [getting started with Platform APIs documentation](../../landing/api-guide.md).

-The required headers in all of the API calls in this tutorial are:
+The required headers for all of the API calls in this tutorial are:

-* `Authorization: Bearer {ACCESS_TOKEN}`: The `Authorization` header requires an access token pre-pended by the word `Bearer`.
+* `Authorization: Bearer {ACCESS_TOKEN}`: The `Authorization` header requires an access token prepended by the word `Bearer`.
 A new access token value must be generated every 24 hours.
 * `x-api-key: {API_KEY}`: The `API key` is also known as a `Client ID` and is a value that only needs to be generated once.
-* `x-gw-ims-org-id: {IMS_ORG}`: The `IMS Org` is also known as an `Organization ID` and also one needs to be generated once.
+* `x-gw-ims-org-id: {IMS_ORG}`: The `IMS Org` is also known as an `Organization ID` and only needs to be generated once.

 After completing the authentication tutorial and gathering the values for the required headers, you are ready to begin making calls to the Real-time Customer API.

 ## Generate dataset overlap report using the command line

-If you are familiar with using the command line, you can use the following curl request to generate the dataset overlap report by performing a GET request to the `/previewsamplestatus/report/dataset/overlap`.
+If you are familiar with using the command line, you can use the following curl request to generate the dataset overlap report by performing a GET request to `/previewsamplestatus/report/dataset/overlap`.

 **Request**